-Figure 2: RTP image of the El Palmar ground magnetic data showing the large $^{\sim}$ 700m diameter anomaly (in magenta) that is consistent with the signature of a porphyry system.
-The first drill hole planned at El Palmar is being collared just east of the historic EPD-02 collar and will be drilled towards the NNW.
-Other planned drill holes are shown in yellow.
+Figure 5: RTP image of the El Palmar ground magnetic data showing the large $^{\sim}$ 700m diameter anomaly (in magenta) that is consistent with the signature of a porphyry system.
+The first drill hole planned at El Palmar, EPDD001, is being collared just east of the historic EPD-02 collar and will be drilled towards the NNW.
+Other prepared drill pads are shown as yellow stars.
 Historical drill holes EPD-01 - 03 have copper assays plotted down hole - blue, green, and yellow show Cu <0.1%, red and magenta show Cu >0.1%